The Inn of the Sixth Happiness: Production

 The film was shot in CinemaScope using the DeLuxe Color process.

-For the production of The Inn of the Sixth Happiness, 20th Century Fox rented space at MGM British Studios Borehamwood, where the Chinese villages were built on the backlot, with location scenes filmed in Nantmor, near Beddgelert in North Wales.
+Robson originally planned to shoot the film in Taiwan, but plans changed when talks with Chiang Kai-shek's regime broke down.
+20th Century Fox instead rented space at MGM British Studios Borehamwood, where the Chinese villages were built on the backlot, with location scenes filmed in Nantmor, near Beddgelert in the Snowdonia area of North Wales.
+Most of the children in the film were ethnic Chinese children from Liverpool, home to the oldest Chinese community in Europe.